-During the fiscal year ended June 30, 2022 the Measure U Building Fund did not expend anything in capital expenditures from Measure U funds.
+During the fiscal year ended June 30, 2021 the Measure U Building Fund expended \$52,500 in capital expenditures from Measure U funds.
+These expenditures are part of the SYSD total capital assets as reflected in the District's separate financial audit.